jaumebonet/libconfig/sphinx-docs/source/index.rst

      ...:
      ...: from libconfig import *
      ...:
-     ...: try:
+     ...: with ifndef():
+     ...:   # This avoids recalling this every time, as register_option will raise an error when ...:   # trying to re-register.
+Basically, this is the equivalent to Cpp's #IFDEF ...:
      ...:   # Register IO control options
      ...:   register_option("system", "overwrite",  False, "bool", "Allow overwriting already existing files") ...:   register_option("system", "output", "./", "path_out", "Default folder to output generated files") ...:   register_option("system", "cpu", multiprocessing.cpu_count() - 1, "int", "Available CPU for multiprocessing")
      ...:
-     ...:   # Finally, register_option and reset_option are taken out from the global view so that ...:   # they are not imported with the rest of the functions.
-This way the user can not access ...:   # to them when importing the library and has to work through the rest of the available ...:   # functions.
+     ...: # Finally, register_option, unregister_option and reset_option are taken out from the global view
+     ...: # so that they are not imported with the rest of the functions.
+This way the user can not access ...: # them when importing the library and has to work through the rest of the available functions.
-     ...:   for name in ["register_option", "reset_options"]:
+     ...: for name in user_forbidden:
      ...:   del globals()[name]
-     ...:
-     ...: except Exception:
-     ...:   # This avoids recalling this every time, as register_option will raise an error when ...:   # trying to re-register.
-Basically, this is the equivalent to Cpp's #IFDEF ...:   pass

 This ends up loading a starting set of options: